jsohlendorff/continuous_time_LTMLE/article.typ

 Additionally, we vary sample size in the uncensored setting ($n in {100, 2000, 500, 1000}$);
 otherwise $n=1000$.

-For the censored setting, we consider a simulation involving _completely_ independent censoring.
-The censoring variable is simply generated as $C tilde "Exp"(lambda_c)$ and we vary the degree of censoring $lambda_c in {0.0002, 0.0005, 0.0008}$.
+For the censored setting, we consider a simulation involving _completely_ independent censoring, where we vary the degree of censoring $lambda_c in {0.0002, 0.0005, 0.0008}$ in @eq:simulationintensity.
 We consider only two parameter settings for the censoring martingale as outlined in @table:simulation-parameters.
 Three types of models are considered for the estimation of the counterfactual probabilities $Qbar(k)$:
 1. A linear model, which is a simple linear regression of the pseudo-outcomes $hat(Z)_(k,tau)^a$ on the treatment and history variables.
-2. A scaled quasibinomial GLM, which is a generalized linear model with the `quasibinomial` as a family argument, where the outcomes are scaled down to $[0, 1]$ by dividing with the largest value of $hat(Z)^a_(k,tau)$ in the sample.
+2. An ad-hoc scaled quasibinomial GLM, which is a generalized linear model with the `quasibinomial` as a family argument, where the outcomes are scaled down to $[0, 1]$ by dividing with the largest value of $hat(Z)^a_(k,tau)$ in the sample.
    Afterwards, the predictions are scaled back up to the original scale by multiplying with the largest value of $hat(Z)^a_(k,tau)$ in the sample.
 // Anders comment: Why do we need this scaling trick?
 If the outcome is not restricted to be in [0,1], could we not just use some regression for standard scalar-valued outcomes?
 3. A tweedie GLM, which is a generalized linear model with the `tweedie` family, as the pseudo-outcomes $hat(Z)_(k,tau)^a$ may appear marginally as a mixture of a continuous random variable and a point mass at 0.